 4.3.
 The delivery periods shall be prolonged appropriately in the event of force majeure and other events that could not be foreseen at the point in time of concluding the contract and for which Oktalite is not responsible, e.g. business disruptions of all kinds, difficulties in procurement of material or energy for which Oktalite is not responsible, transport delays, strikes, lockouts, lack of labour, energy or raw materials or official intervention.

 4.4.
 If Oktalite fails to comply with the delivery date or delivery period, the customer shall be obliged to grant Oktalite a reasonable period of grace for delivery.
 If Oktalite culpably fails to make delivery within the set grace period, the customer shall be entitled to withdraw from the Agreement.

-c. the risk of loss and deterioration of the goods shall be transferred to the customer at the end of a period of 10 working days (with Saturdays deemed to be a working day) after the delivery date announced to the customer by Oktalite, unless gross negligence or wilful intent applies to the conduct of Oktalite or the third party storing the goods.
+c) the risk of loss and deterioration of the goods shall be transferred to the customer at the end of a period of 10 working days (with Saturdays deemed to be a working day) after the delivery date announced to the customer by Oktalite, unless gross negligence or willful intent applies to the conduct of Oktalite or the third party storing the goods.

 5. Prices and Terms of Payment